 Set the GPIO pin to use for the dimmer.

-virtual void begin()
+void begin() override

 Enable a dimmer on a specific GPIO pin.